EBRD-ProzorroA7-RiskIndicators-SASU/Ukraine-Development-of-online-data-driven-monitoring-methodologies-and-piloting-analytical-tools/Development of concept – data-driven risk-based ex-ante monitoring of public procurement/Readme.md

 All prototypes were transferred to the Prozorro system administrator for management, maintenance and further development in line with the dedicated official methodology evolution.

+## Results and future expectations
+The proof of the concept **provided a vision of ex-ante monitoring on comprehensive scale** in line with the Law provisions, **demonstrated the feasibility** of the risk-based and data-driven approach to monitoring of public procurements in the Prozorro environment and **verified that designed methodologies and developed tools had practical potential**.

+The Prozorro **successfully launched the innovative pieces of technologies – Indicators engine** for automated calculation of data-based risk indicators and **Prioritisation engine** for automated selections of procedures with a high-risk score for monitoring by the SASU – that can yield significant benefits to the Prozorro ecosystem and its controls environment by combining risk management concept, Open Data opportunities and up to the minute data analytics technologies.

+Finally, the SASU took the designed methodologies as a basis for the official decree on public procurement monitoring, **which was approved in October 2018**.
+Ukrainian state auditors developed their basic capacity to deliver the newly introduced responsibilities, and **for the year 2019, they covered by monitoring 6% in quantity and 20% in value of above threshold public procurement transactions**.

+## Lessons learnt